What are these therapies?

 If you choose to explore these therapies, we strongly encourage you to seek guidance from a licensed professional who can help you choose the off-label and other novel therapies that are right for you and that are safe to use with your other therapies.

 How do I access these therapies?

 Some are readily available at low cost, but others may involve considerable expense and perhaps travel for access.
+Some require a prescription from a licensed physician.
 We list specific information for each ONCA therapy in our reviews.